SmarDex-Ecosystem/usdn-contracts/script/README.md

 Just run the bash script corresponding to the desired deployment (mainnet or fork).

-You will be prompted to enter the `RPC_URL` of the network you want to deploy to (mainnet and sepolia).
+You will be prompted to enter the `RPC_URL` of the network you want to deploy to.
 If you are deploying with a Ledger, you will also be prompted for the deployer address.
 And without a Ledger, you will be prompted for the deployer private key.
 The deployment script for the fork mode does not require any input.

-Only two env variables are required : `INIT_DEPOSIT_AMOUNT` and `INIT_LONG_AMOUNT`.
+Only one env variables are required : `INIT_LONG_AMOUNT`.
+The initial deposit amount will be calculated from `INIT_LONG_AMOUNT` with a leverage of 2x.

 If `GET_WSTETH=true`, then the script will wrap some ether before initializing the contract so that there is enough balance.